The epic Trans-Siberian / Mongolian adventure; 2 continents, 8 cities, 26 days, traversing Russia and Mongolia to China.

 On the return trip, you will stop at Byngi Village for lunch.

 Note: for alternative excursions, check out the Ekaterinburg tour programs.

 Return to Ekaterinburg and transfer to station.
 Depart on evening train around 7pm.
 (B|L)

 The train stops around ten times per day, at cities such as Omsk and Novosibirsk This is the ‘mid Siberian railway’, built between 1893 and 1898; crossing the great rivers Ob and Yenisei.

-Early morning arrival around 6:30am.
-Meet guide on platform and transfer to the Metelitsa Hotel, where you stay for two nights (including early check-in).
-Rest up before enjoying a guided city tour (3-4 hrs by car); including: downtown Mira Prospekt, the Chapel of Saint Paraskeva Pyatnitsa, Communal Bridge, Victory Memorial, and the local Ethnographic Museum (entrance not included) (B)
+Early morning arrival around 6:40am.
+Meet guide on platform and transfer to the Metelitsa Hotel for early check-in.
+You will stay here for two nights.
+Rest up before enjoying a guided city tour (3 hrs by car); including: downtown Mira Prospekt, the Chapel of Saint Paraskeva Pyatnitsa, Communal Bridge, Victory Memorial, and the local Ethnographic Museum (entrance not included).
+(B)

 Krasnoyarsk | Stolby Nature Reserve